 Although rare, recessive diseases are often serious and incurable.
 Among the most common are cystic fibrosis, osteogenesis imperfecta or thalassemia.

-With the genetic compatibility test, we reduce the chances of transmitting one of these diseases to our offspring.
+At Ovoclinic, with the genetic compatibility test, we reduce the chances of transmitting one of these diseases to our offspring.

-When to ENQUIRE?
+When to TEST?

 - PGD test: A biopsy of all the embryos obtained is used to then only transfer that are free of genetic diseases.

 - Donation of gametes or embryos: Eggs and sperm or donor embryos are used to perform the treatment.

 Couples who present a risk of transmitting a genetic disease to their children.

 Couples with a family history of hereditary diseases.